 Robotics whiz, entrepreneur wins on world stage

-Founded by Ho in 2013, SFU’s VEX Robotics Club has grown from humble roots as a one-person operation with a single demonstration robot to a world-ranked university robotics team with more than 100 members.
+Founded by Ho in 2013, SFU’s VEX Robotics Club has grown from a one-person operation with a single demonstration robot, to a world-ranked university robotics team boasting more than 100 members.

 The team also placed fourth out of 60 teams in the 2014 VEX Robotics World Championship’s programming challenge.

 “To make any successful team, you need passionate and motivated team members,” says Ho, who is also the club’s team captain and leader of SFU’s robotics summer camp for kids.

 Ho’s infectious enthusiasm for robotics stems from a lifelong fascination with all things mechanical.